Ex-Christie ally and Bridgegate mastermind may avoid prison

 During eight days of testimony as the government's star witness, Wildstein implicated Kelly, Baroni, Christie and other members of Christie's inner circle in the scheme and the effort to keep it quiet after the fact.

-(Reporting by Joseph Ax; Editing by Phil Berlowitz)
+Reporting by Joseph Ax; Editing by Phil Berlowitz